Metamucil on Keto: Identifying the Best Fiber Options for Ketogenic Dieters

 Unfortunately, fibersol is just another name for maltodextrin, so these gummies are unsuitable for keto.

-Is Sugar Free Metamucil Okay on the Keto Diet?
+Is Sugar Free Metamucil Keto-Friendly?

 With just 4g net carbs/serving, the sugar free versions of Metamucil still fail to be keto-compliant due to their harmful ingredients; the sugar-free variety is made with maltodextrin, aspartame, and dyes that can all cause potential health issues.